 Several game companies have spoken out as to why this is reversed in videogames; mainly, it's for the Gun Porn effect.
 The left side of a right-handed gun is typically fairly flat and less visually interesting than the various moving parts, levers and controls found on the right; in addition, there's an opinion that ejecting brass across the screen rather than off to the side is more "dynamic."
 The only guns that tend to escape this treatment are belt-fed machine guns, since the belt is interesting to look at and makes for a nicely in-depth reload that would be harder to see with the weapon reversed (machine guns that feed from the right, as such, tend to be reversed), and revolvers, since a typical revolver's cylinder already swings out to the left for reloading and they don't have an ejection port.
 Any game using this trope is also likely to have a lot of superfluous yanking of the charging handle during reloads, because, well, it's right there after all.

 - Counter-Strike may have started this trope.
 The modeler for the game was apparently left-handed and wanted to play the game like that.
-So he created anatomically-correct guns being used left-handed.
-However, since playing with a left handed gun is confusing for most of the right handed world, they added an option for a right handed model.
-Of course, to save time and resources, they simply mirrored the gun model.
-It's particularly noticeable on the Steyr AUG (Bullpup), which is equipped with an asymmetrical scope, and thus using the scope would require holding it in a very awkward position.
+So he created realistically-modeled guns being used left-handed.
+However, since playing with a left-handed gun is confusing for most of the right-handed world, they added an option for a right-handed model.
+Of course, to save time and resources, they simply mirrored the left-handed gun models.
 Every other CS-like Game Mod for late-90's shooters has the same issue; either a bizarre and in-depth case of Follow the Leader, or proof that the Counter-Strike modeler was the only person in the world at the time who modeled weapons for game mods.

 - The German-exclusive weapons in Left 4 Dead 2 also have this issue, the weapons being pretty much directly ported from Counter-Strike: Source.